oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 #### Install OSP8 with packstack on Controller, Compute and Networker(the host that will run the network services)
 Please NOTE: This is how we tested, installed and integrated with oVirt(3.6 and 4.0) step by step.
-Some of the configurations, answers in the answerfile and workarounds, maybe relevant only to our spesific or to some other spesisfic use cases.
+Some of the configurations, answers in the answer file and workarounds, may be relevant only to our specific or to some other specific use cases.

 ### Controller/Neutron VM
 * Create and run rhel 7.2 VM with 2Gb RAM and 40Gb hardisk